torimcd/torimcd.github.io/_pages/cv.md

 # Education

 Ph.D in Atmospheric Science, University of Washington  (2019 - present)
-B.Sc. in Earth Science & Mathematics, University of Victoria  (2019)
+B.Sc. in Earth Science, Mathematics Minor, University of Victoria  (2019)
 Cert. in Computer Systems Technology, Camosun College  (2011)
 A.Sc. in Mathematics, Camosun College  (2010)